build-on-aws/content/posts/three-tips-for-reinvent/index.md

 You can take part in challenges and collect SWAGS!
 Keep lots of empty space in your luggage for this one!
 If you collected but don't like any, make sure you drop it in the Swag donation box!

-AWS Hero [Nick Triantafillou](https://aws.amazon.com/developer/community/heroes/nick-triantafillou/) writes a re:Invent Swag guide and reviews post every year.
-Do [check out the one he wrote for 2022](https://medium.com/@ntriantafillou/aws-re-invent-2022-swag-review-b9f908028e9c).
+AWS Hero [Nick Triantafillou](https://aws.amazon.com/developer/community/heroes/nick-triantafillou/) writes a re:Invent Swag guide and an honest reviews post every year.
+Do [check out the blog he wrote for 2022](https://medium.com/@ntriantafillou/aws-re-invent-2022-swag-review-b9f908028e9c).

 ### 🪩 Attend social events

-There are lots of parties at re:Invent, which basically covers dinners.
-These parties can be organized by AWS like [replay](https://reinvent.awsevents.com/community/replay/), AWS Partners, parties.
-The [AWS Community](https://aws.amazon.com/developer/community/?cards.sort-by=item.additionalFields.publishedDate&cards.sort-order=desc) (Heroes, Community Builders and UserGroup Leaders) have exclusive, invite-only receptions/meetups.
-Ensure you are not missing out on the important ones.
+There are lots of parties at re:Invent, which basically covers the dinners.
+These parties can be  [AWS re:Play](https://reinvent.awsevents.com/community/replay/), and parties by AWS Partners or Sponsors.
 Most of the parties are listed on this third-party website [conferenceparties.com](https://conferenceparties.com/reinvent2023/).
 So keep this link handy and get ready to party Vegas style! 🥳

+Ensure you are not missing out on the important ones.

 There are activities like the 5K run, Rec Centre, Pickleball tournament and more where you can have fun and connect with fellow attendees.
 You can find [this year's fun activities](https://reinvent.awsevents.com/community/#competition).